-There are a number of PRoW within the study areas.
+There are a number of PRoW within the study areas - it is proposed that the footpath running through the site will be diverted.
 However, no potential visibility of the proposal would be available from a large number of these routes as shown by fieldwork which has been undertaken that show that this is a well vegetated landscape where topography and vegetation would combine to screen even more views.